ejmastnak/ejmastnak.github.io/tutorials/vim-latex/intro.md

 The middle blue bar shows the keys I am typing, the bottom shows the resulting LaTeX source code, and the top is the compiled output.
 More on how this works below.

-**Goal of this guide:** make writing LaTeX as easy (fast, efficient, enjoyable...) as writing math by hand using a system based on the Vim text editor, snippets, and the VimTeX project's editing features.
+**Goal of this guide:** make writing LaTeX as easy (fast, efficient, enjoyable...) as writing math by hand.
+Tech stack: the Vim text editor using the UltiSnips snippet plugin and the VimTeX plugin's LaTeX editing features.
 The series should help if you...

 - are interested in taking real-time lecture notes using LaTeX, à la [Gilles Castel](https://castel.dev/),